HybrIK: A Hybrid Analytical-Neural Inverse Kinematics Solution for 3D Human Pose and Shape Estimation: Empirical Evaluation

 \subsection{Ablation Study}

 In this study, we evaluate the effectiveness of the twist-and-swing decomposition and the HybrIK algorithm.
 All evaluation is conducted on the 3DPW test set as it contains challenging in-the-wild scenes to demonstrate the strength of our model.
+More experimental results are provided in the supplemental document.

 \paragraph{Analysis of the twist rotation.} To demonstrate the effectiveness of twist-and-swing decomposition, we first count the distribution of the \textit{twist} angle in the 3DPW test set.
 The distribution is illustrated in Fig.~\ref{fig:dist-twist}.
 As expected, due to the physical limitation, only $\mathtt{neck}$, $\mathtt{elbow}$ and $\mathtt{wrist}$ have a wide range of variations.
 All other joints have a limited range of \textit{twist} angle (less than 30$^\circ$).
 It indicates that the \textit{twist} angle can be reliably estimated.